 Recommended: Can I Pay off a Personal Loan Early?

-If all of these caveats and warnings are making family loans sound like a less-than-prudent idea, there’s good news.
-Folks in need of a fast cash infusion do have other alternatives to consider before they start knocking on family members’ doors.
+If all of these caveats and warnings are making family loans sound like a less-than-prudent idea, there are alternatives to consider before asking family members for a loan.
 (And yes, if a family member asks you to borrow money, you’re allowed to say no and steer them in a different direction.)

 Obviously, the most ideal financial strategy for making a big purchase is to save your money so you don’t have to go into debt at all.
 Although this isn’t always possible or realistic, it might be worth taking a second look at your budget, working on a promotion, or starting up a side hustle to generate cash.